 This is when your post is shared to someone’s story or sent as a DM to another Instagram user.
 This is such an important interaction as it means that your content is being put in front of someone else’s audience and could result is hundreds (or thousands) more eyes on your post.
 So, that one interaction could potentially lead to a much larger reach with more likes and followers as a result.

 When someone saves your post, they have found your content so valuable that they need to save it to look back on it in the future.
 This improves the longevity of your post and also points out what type of content your audience is finding the most valuable.
 Saves are also tipped to be the metric the algorithm is using to determine how much reach your post gets, and even if it should rank on the Explore page.
-Later has a great blog about how to get more saves HERE.

 Which Instagram interaction is the most important to your business?